fluree/docs.flur.ee/src/content/0.11.0/docs/query/analytical-query.md

 predicate | `"person/favNums"`| The third element (or second, if we omit a source) in a where-clause tuple is the predicate.
 In this case, the specified predicate is a `multi` predicate of type `int`.
 We can specify any type and cardinality of predicate. object| `"?nums"`| The fourth element is for an object.
 Rather than specify an object, we bind any of the flake objects specified by subject, `["person/handle", "zsmith"]` and predicate `person/favNums` to the variable `"?nums"`.
 Variables have to begin with a `?`.
 These variables can be used in the `select` or `selectOne` statements.

-\* In the above example, because our source is our current database, we can optionally omit the source element (leaving us with the tuple: `[["person/handle", "zsmith"], "person/favNums", "?nums"]`]).
+\* In the above example, because our source is our current ledger, we can optionally omit the source element (leaving us with the tuple: `[["person/handle", "zsmith"], "person/favNums", "?nums"]`]).

 Alternatively, if we want to specify every flake that contains favorite numbers, we set the subject as a variable.